jadonk/bonescript/README.md

 ===============
 A more stable, continuously tested and better node.js library for scripting BeagleBone

 __v1.0.0 introduces major BC breaks.
 Please refer to [releases](https://github.com/theoctal/octalbonescript/releases) to see the changes made in latest version.
-Code examples for latest version is available [here](https://github.com/theoctal/octalbonescript/blob/master/docs/).__

 Installation
 ------------